mirkoruks/twinflex/README.md

 ## Thresholds

 ## Outlook
 I'm sure I will add a feature that shows the output "in words".
 For example, for a model with `acevars = c('IQ','yeduc')`, instead of a21 it will give something like A(IQ) -> yeduc.
-A phenotypic effect would just be X -> Y
+A phenotypic effect would just be X -> Y. A moderation would be something like X -> Y BY M